 There are many different types of roofing materials used today, but one of the most common ones is asphalt.
 Asphalt shingles are widely used in the U.S., given the fact that they’re fairly inexpensive and quite easy to install.

 While there are a few different types of asphalt shingles, there are only two types that are the most common: 3-tab and architectural.
 There are three main differences between these types of asphalt shingles, and these differences should help you decide what kind is best for your home or building.
-To learn more about these differences you can call Raleigh roofing contractor at any time.
+To learn more about these differences you can call our professional Raleigh roofing contractors at any time.

 The most distinguishable feature of each type of asphalt shingle is the design.
 3-tab shingles are particularly easy to spot, because there’s only one description in mind: flat.
 3-tab shingles are basically 3 shingle tabs that are placed one right after the other, to cover the entire roof area.
 The end result looks something like flat tiling.